melowntech/workshop/tutorials/gpx-viewer.rst

     distancePointer = infoPointers.getElement('distance-div');

-Now we can modify element style to move it to desired screen coordinates:
+Now we can modify the element style to move it to the desired screen coordinates:

 ::

     distancePointer.setStyle('left', screenX + 'px');
     distancePointer.setStyle('top', screenY + 'px');

-How we get screen coordinates?
-We already know coordinates in the physical SRS, so we just need to convert then to screen coordinates.
+How do we get screen coordinates?
+We already know coordinates in the physical SRS, so we just need to convert them to screen coordinates.

 ::

     var screenCoords = map.convertCoordsFromPhysToCanvas(linePoint);

-The HTML elements are great but they can be slow when you draw a lot of them.
-Another disadvantage of the HTML elements is that they do not respect depth buffer of displayed map.
-Which means that when some feature is behind building or hill it will be still visible.
-In these cases we can use `rendering API <https://github.com/Melown/vts-browser-js/wiki/VTS-Browser-Renderer-API>`_ .
+HTML elements are great but they can be slow when you draw a lot of them.
+Another disadvantage is that they do not respect the depth buffer of the rendered map.
+This means that when some feature is behind a building or a hill it will still be visible.
+In these cases we can use the `rendering API <https://github.com/Melown/vts-browser-js/wiki/VTS-Browser-Renderer-API>`_ .

-First thing we need to do is setup rendering callback.
-This callback is called when map is ready for rendering additional content.
+The first thing we need to do is to set up a rendering callback.
+This callback is invoked when the map is ready for rendering additional content.

 ::